NodeSecure/cli/FLAGS.md

 evil(unhex("68747470")).request
 ```

-This code require the core package `http` but the AST analysis is not capable to get it (not yet 😁).
-So the code will be flagged as "suspect".
+This code require the core package `http` but the AST analysis will flag it as "suspect".

 ### unsafe-regex